-For other major manuscripts, include a conventional unstructured abstract of a maximum of 150 words.
+For other major manuscripts, include a conventional unstructured abstract of no more than 150 words.
 Consult the journal's instructions for authors for special requirements in individual publications.

 Keywords and Epigraphs

 See sections 2.6 and 2.7 of the AMA Manual of Style for information on using keywords or epigraphs in abstracts.